The Stakes of the Election & Project 2025

 Politicians Claim Revisions are for “Modernization” and “Transparency”

 The distinctions were created because of scientific foresight.
-If a particular species is declared “threatened” the ESA allows protections to be put in to place to prevent that species from becoming endangered.
+If a particular species is declared “threatened,” the ESA allows protections to be put in place to prevent that species from becoming endangered.
 We cannot wait for species to become endangered before we do something about it.

 Republicans have been working on relaxing and reducing this bill for several years, if not longer.
 I’m sharing a video of wildlife biologist and conservationist Jeff Corwin (@wildcorwin) testifying at a hearing of the House Natural Resources Committee in July 2017: